Mary Murphy (Minnesota politician): Career

 Murphy's key legislative concerns included labor and union advocacy, women’s economic issues, education, consumer protection, health care, criminal justice, jobs, and capitol projects.

 Murphy was defeated for reelection in 2022.

+Death and Legacy

 Murphy died from complications of a stroke on December 25, 2024, at the age of 85.

+Shortly before her death in 2023, she was honored at the Humphrey-Mondale Awards, where she received the Orville L. Freeman Award for Distinguished Service to Greater Minnesota and Agricultural Issues.